Package static sites

 --provider github-pages \

---artifact target/fission/release/site/static/artifact-manifest.json \
+--artifact target/fission/release/static-site/static/artifact-manifest.json \

 --site production